-Shadowing

-► Shows as a build-up of dust, typically once

-Shows as a build-up of dust, typically once the wall has been decorated

-Temperature differentials in outside walls or top floor ceilings cause airborne dust to collect on colder condensation spots of interior surface.
+Shadowing Description Shows as a build-up of dust, typically once the wall has been decorated Remedy - Wash painted surfaces with warm water and redecorate surface if necessary Cause Temperature differentials in outside walls or top floor ceilings cause airborne dust to collect on colder condensation spots of interior surface Starved Joints Description Joint area is under filled in relation to the surrounding plasterboard Remedy - Reapply a full coat of compound over tape.

-Wash painted surfaces with warm water and redecorate surface if necessary

-Starved Joints

-▶ Joint area is under filled in relation to the surrounding plasterboard

-Reapply a full coat of compound over tape.
 Since this is the thickest application most shrinkage occurs in this coat, making it easier to fill taper properly.
-Finish by standard procedure

-- Delayed shrinkage caused chiefly by insufficient drying time between coats of compound - Insufficient compound applied for second taping coat to fill joint recess/taper.
-Shrinkage usually progresses until drying is complete - Over-thinning compound, particularly with boxes

-Allow each coat of compound to dry thoroughly before applying succeeding coat, or use a low-shrinkage setting compound such as GIB Tradeset® or GIB Lite Blue®

-Finish Gloss Variation

-Variations in gloss level of paint between the plasterboard and joint area

-Allow to 'age' for 3-4 weeks then redecorate.
-Ensure that the paint is roller applied

-Differences in suction of the board paper and joint compound.
+Finish by standard procedure Cause Delayed shrinkage caused chiefly by insufficient drying time between coats of compound Insufficient compound applied for second taping coat to fill joint recess/taper.
+Shrinkage usually progresses until drying is complete Over-thinning compound, particularly with boxes Prevention - Allow each coat of compound to dry thoroughly before applying succeeding coat, or use a low-shrinkage setting compound such as GIB Tradeset® or GIB Lite Blue® Finish Gloss Variation Description Variations in gloss level of paint between the plasterboard and joint area Remedy - Allow to 'age' for 3-4 weeks then redecorate.
+Ensure that the paint is roller applied Cause Differences in suction of the board paper and joint compound.
 Problem accentuated by strong side lighting with slight angle of incidence to ceiling or wall surface.
-May also be chemical incompatibility of joint compounds and paint system

-- ▶ Before painting with high gloss paint, apply skim coat of compound over entire surface (or use a spray on skim coat system) - ▶ Consider where critical lighting is coming from and move if possible
+May also be chemical incompatibility of joint compounds and paint system.
+Prevention - Before painting with high gloss paint, apply skim coat of compound over entire surface (or use a spray on skim coat system) - Consider where critical lighting is coming from and move if possible compounds and paint system